carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ---
 ## Inferring Types

 Structure in Schema is largely expressed by example rather than by description.
 Types are — by default — inferred based on the values given.
-The Configuration Author can override these defaults using the [`@schema/type`](#schematype) annotation.

 ```yaml
 #@schema/match data_values=True